Use this SleepFoundation.org link for the most current discount on Amazon.com mattresses

 Back Sleepers: Compared to side sleepers, back sleepers generally need a firmer and more supportive mattress because sleeping on the back promotes spinal alignment on its own.
 More reinforcement allows back sleepers to lie comfortably without sinking too much beneath the lower back and hips, where people often carry most of their weight.

-Our findings indicate most back sleepers across different weight groups find the Rivet Mattress reasonably supportive.
-We expect back sleepers weighing between 130 and 230 pounds to feel most comfortable on this mattress.
+Our findings indicate most back sleepers can find the Rivet Mattress reasonably supportive, though we expect back sleepers weighing below 130 pounds to feel most comfortable on this mattress.
 They’ll feel enough conforming to alleviate pressure and discomfort, but their bodies will remain on a fairly even plane.
-Some back sleepers who weigh less than 130 pounds may consider the Rivet Mattress too firm.
-On the other hand, some back sleepers who weigh more than 230 pounds may sink too much and develop aches and pains in the neck, shoulders, and lumbar region.
+Back sleepers over 130 pounds will still receive adequate support from the Rivet Mattress, though they may prefer a mattress with a firmer surface.
+Some back sleepers who weigh more than 230 pounds may sink too much and develop aches and pains in the neck, shoulders, and lumbar region.

 Stomach Sleepers: Like back sleepers, stomach sleepers often require a supportive mattress that resists deep sinking and maintains a supportive surface.
 At the same time, stomach sleepers tend to be more comfortable if the surface has some plushness.
 Without it, the mattress may feel too stiff and add pressure to the body.

-The Rivet Mattress is best suited to stomach sleepers that weigh between 130 and 230 pounds.
+The Rivet Mattress is best suited to stomach sleepers that weigh under 130 pounds.
 The medium firm feel and gentle contouring should ensure the right balance of pressure relief, responsiveness, and support.

-The mattress may feel a little too firm for stomach sleepers who weigh less than 130 pounds.
-However, they won’t sink too much beneath the surface – a common issue associated with stomach sleeping.
-Those who weigh more than 230 pounds may feel more sinkage, but again, not to an excessive extent.
+The mattress may feel a little too soft for stomach sleepers who weigh more than 130 pounds.
+These sleepers, especially those who weigh more than 230 pounds may feel more sinkage and struggle with maintaining proper spinal alignment.

 |Under 130 lbs.||130-230 lbs.||Above 230 lbs.|